Warranty Information

 What Will Void a Manufacturer’s Warranty?

-What is not covered by Manufacturer’s Warranty?
+What is NOT Covered by the Manufacturer’s Warranty?

 • Transportation and inspection costs